Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Minnesota Tax Rates

 As the above example demonstrates, homes in Minnesota face different types of tax rates from multiple different tax authorities.
 A good way to compare the overall tax burden between counties is to look at average effective tax rates.
-The average effective tax rate is calculated by taking the median annual property tax as a percentage of the median home value.
-The table below shows average effective tax rates for every county in Minnesota.
+The effective tax rate is calculated by taking the median annual property tax as a percentage of the median home value.
+The table below shows effective tax rates for a cross section of counties in Minnesota.

 CountyMedian Home ValueMedian Annual Property Tax PaymentAverage Effective Property Tax Rate